anagolay/w3f-grant-support-repo/demos/rust/README.md

 # rust-demo

-Demonstrate execution of the wf_file_multihash_cid workflow.
+Demonstrate execution of the `workflow_file_multihash_cid` workflow.
 This workflow computes the CID of a file given its URL.
 Retrieved by an HTTP call, the content of the file is hashed using Blake3 and a CID v1 is computed afterwards.